wavefrontHQ/docs/pages/doc/users_groups.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: users_groups.html
-summary: Manage authorization for user Accounts and service accounts
+summary: Manage authorization for user accounts and service accounts
 ---

 You can manage authorization in your Wavefront environment by: